 All good things must come to an end!
-Our tour ends with a coach trip to London Heathrow Airport where we must all say goodbye.
-BL
+Our tour ends with a coach trip to London Heathrow Airport, arriving at approximately 5pm, where we must all say goodbye.
+B

 Accommodation

 ASA has selected 3- to 4-star hotels that are themselves historical buildings and/or are located in historical centres.
 All hotels provide rooms with en suite bathroom.
 A hotel list will be given to all participants prior to departure, in the meantime a summary is given below: